community

 Writing is one of the most powerful tools we have for working through what that costs us — the loss of trust, grief, betrayal, demoralization, moral conflict, fury, shame, guilt, despair.
 Putting it on the page helps us examine our experiences from a distance, ease the weight of what we've been carrying, and find our way back to hope and purpose in an era that keeps asking more of us than we have to give.

-a signed copy of Tell Me My Story - Challenging the Narrative of Service Before Self
+Join me for a small, intentional six-week writing circle built around the story-healing framework at the heart of Tell Me My Story — Challenging the Narrative of Service Before Self.

 week 1: introductions + container building